mlanza/ai-literacy/301/05-text-adventures.md

 ## Text-base smartphone, real-world consequence

-Take the smartphone in our Zork.
-It is an in-game prop that does real-world things.
-That's because the text adventure prop piggybacks on a real API.
+Take the smartphone in Zork that does real-world things.
+That in-game prop piggybacks on a real API.
 When you type `text 555-394-8812`, it isn’t just imagined.
 The instruction passes through a pipe, hits the real message service, and the message actually gets sent.

 That’s what makes tools so radical.
 If you type a query into the in-game browser — `where am I?` — you get back your actual city and state.
 Ask for the weather, and it tells you what’s outside *your* window.
 Search for nearby restaurants, and it doesn’t guess — it queries the real world.

-**From the model’s perspective, this is still just Zork.**
+**From the model’s perspective, it's just Zork.**

 Everything it does is storytelling.
 But when the props in that story are wired to real-world instrumentation, the fiction gains consequence.
 Every input sets the stage.
 Every object becomes an opportunity for interaction.
 And the AI just continues the story — one plausible word at a time — based on the entire narrative so far.